-Wondering what you can do with user’s submitted information?
-Form entries in WPForms are easily accessible to manage and review the information that you need.
+Wondering what you can do with user-submitted information?
+Form entries in WPForms are an easily accessible way to manage and review the information that you need.

 This guide will answer some of the most common questions about entry management in WPForms.